-A Firewall is a security guard for managing safety and privacy between the internal and external network.
-It does that by controlling and managing both the incoming and outgoing network traffic.
-You can only make legitimate connections when you start using firewalls and blocks the connections, which are not defined.
+A Firewall is a security guard for managing safety and privacy between the internal and external networks.
+It does this by controlling and managing both the incoming and outgoing network traffic.
+You can only make legitimate connections when you start using firewalls which blocks the connections that are not defined.

 UFW- Uncomplicated Firewall